-Humanoid robots have had a reputation problem in Silicon Valley for years, and investors loved to say the category looked expensive, complicated, and kind of boring.
-That tone shifted fast in late 2025, because the AI boom started changing what robots can learn, see, and respond to in real time.
-The result looks like a new money wave in humanoids, a packed summit in California, louder competition with China, and serious debates about timelines.
-Dubai has its own reason to pay attention, because humanoid robotics already has public-facing moments and hands-on programming happening in the city.
+Humanoid robots carried a reputation problem for years, and investors were fond of saying the category looked expensive, complicated, and not quite commercially ready.
+That tone shifted quickly in late 2025, because AI progress changed what robots can learn, see, and respond to in real time.
+The result is a new money wave in humanoids, a packed summit in California, louder competition with China, and serious debates about deployment timelines.

 Silicon Valley Suddenly Cares Again